htmkorkala/sas-accrual-small-cap-thesis/README.md

 companies seem to provide higher abnormal returns than large market capitalization companies.
 Although according to the hedge tests the accruals component of earnings do not seem to completely explain the small market capitalization anomaly and the anomaly is also determined by other factors.

+You can find the code for first part (regression tests) and second part (hedge tests) from these sites.